 You will need to have access and check Webcourses on a regular basis.

-Class assignments will be posted in Announcements following each class session with the material that is needed to practice for the next class time.
+Class assignments will be posted following each class session with the material that is needed to practice for the next class time.
 If you are absent, or forget to write the assignments down, you will have a place to check and confirm what is expected from you to complete before the next class session.
+You will be notified about each exam a minimum of ONE WEEK before you are to take it.
+However, the material for the quizzes and exams will be introduced immediately after the prior exam is complete.
+Expect most of the new material to be included in the upcoming exams.